 Future Cash Flows: Future cash flows are the expected cash flow to be received by the investor on the proposed investment.

-Initial Investment: It is the cash outflow at the beginning of the project like the cost of machinery etc.
+Initial Investment: The initial investment is the cash outflow at the beginning of the project, like the cost of machinery, etc.

 Net Present Value (NPV) Example

 Let’s understand NPV with an example.
-Suppose, you bought machinery worth 2 Million Dollars and it will fetch 0.5 Million Dollar every year for 6 Years and there will be no scrap value for the machine.
+Suppose you bought machinery worth 2 Million Dollars, and it will fetch 0.5 Million Dollars every year for 6 Years, and there will be no scrap value for the machine.
 What should you do?
 Invest or Not?
-Apparently, somebody may say you are investing 2 million but getting 3 million so you should go for it.
+Apparently, somebody may say you are investing 2 million but getting 3 million, so you should go for it.
 Let’s say you have another opportunity to invest the same money @ 14% per annum.
-The following example explains how the opportunity is not worth investing if your opportunity cost or discounting rate is 14%.
-Cash flows are discounted by 14% and we find that the present value of them is 1.94 Million.
-If you are offered to 1.94 Million in exchange for 2 Million today, would you enter into the deal?
+The following example explains that the opportunity is not worth investing in if your opportunity cost or discount rate is 14%.
+Cash flows are discounted by 14%, and we find that their present value is 1.94 Million.
+Would you enter into the deal if you are offered 1.94 Million in exchange for 2 Million today?
 Obviously, a rational person would not entertain that.

-Net Present Value method is used to determine whether a project/investment is worth doing by comparing two things: Initial investment and the total value of future cash flows.
-Net present value analysis simply concludes about a project to be worth doing when it finds the present value of future cash flows greater than the initial investment and vice versa.
-Put simply, it brings the complicated stream of cash flows into a simple weighing scale situation where you can easily know which is heavier.
-In our context, we just have to see which is higher the present value of future cash flows or the initial investment.
+The net present value method determines whether a project/investment is worth doing by comparing two things: initial investment and the total value of future cash flows.
+Net present value analysis concludes that a project is worth doing when it finds the present value of future cash flows greater than the initial investment and vice versa.
+It brings the complicated stream of cash flows into a simple weighing scale situation where you can easily know which is heavier.
+In our context, we have to see which is higher, the present value of future cash flows, or the initial investment.

 Calculation of Net present value (NPV) and NPV tables

-The calculation of net present value is little complicated due to the presence of power over the numeric values.
-To make it simple, there are pre-calculated tables of a combination of different discount rates and periods.
+The calculation of the net present value is a little complicated due to the presence of power over the numeric values.
+There are pre-calculated tables of a combination of different discount rates and periods to make it simple.
 NPV tables are used for the sake of simplicity of calculations.
 Nowadays, all such applications are available in excel and are widely used.
-Not just a formula is available but specific tools are also available.
+Not just a formula is available, but specific tools are also available.